 So I’m passing this on because of what I often hear from other parents when I talk about Sophie’s ordeal.
 It’s always, “I couldn’t do that.
 I’m not strong enough.”
 Yes…. yes you are.
 Whether you have a child that likes to color on the walls in permanent marker, or have a mother in law that meddles too much, or the house and life just aren’t perfect.
 Whether you work two jobs and have to struggle to get through life to provide anything for your children.
 You.Are.Strong.Enough.
 Why?
 Because you find it within yourself, for the love of your children, to BE strong enough and to endure.
 And whether you believe in God or not, you are where you are supposed to be.
 You have the children you are supposed to have, and you have got this.

 So this holiday season, I know it’s super hard and you’re super stressed.
 But you’ve got this.
-If you believe in a God, know that you were chosen to be there and to get through this.
 You can find it within your love for your family to get through without throttling the lot of them.
-And if you don’t believe in a God, Same line.
-You don’t have to believe that you were chosen to be there, because I believe you were.
-None of this is any different for you.
-You, also, are a bad@$$ and you have it within yourself and the love for your family to get through this.
-No throttling.
+You don’t have to believe that you were chosen by God to be there, because you are where you are supposed to be, regardless of faith.
+You are a bad@$$ and you have it within yourself and the love for your family to get through this.

 Finally, for those of you fighting what feels like an unending fight against odds that are stacked against you, for those of you with the stats just stacked so high against you, just remember something else I was told by an amazing nurse.
 18% is just a number.
 It’s not a breathing, living child.
 Your child is not a number.
 He or she is a person with a path to take.
 And whether that path is to beat whatever statistics there are or not, he or she is NOT a statistic.
 They are so much more than that.
 So ignore the numbers.
 And keep pushing.
 You’ve got this, and so does your child.